PaNOSC-ViNYL/ase/doc/python.rst

 Functions and classes
 ---------------------

-A :term:`function` is defined like this:
+A function is defined like this:

 >>> def f(x, m=2, n=1):
 ...     y =  x + n